wp-plugins/ps-taxonomy-expander/readme.txt

 3. Add custom taxonomies menu on Media.
 4. Enable to select check box / radio button to register taxonomies of media with hierarchy.
 5. Enable to display custom taxonomies on Right Now in the Dashboard, if you check the box on Your Profile.
+5. Enable to set term order on ""

 = Usage =
 * You can find settings of default taxonomy and taxonomy selection on Writing Settings.